Apptopia raises $20M to expand its competitive intelligence business beyond mobile – TechCrunch

 Kay, previously Apptopia COO, is now taking over the top role from co-founder Eliran Sapir, who’s transitioning to chairman of the board as the company enters its next phase of growth.

 Apptopia’s rivals like Sensor Tower and App Annie use mobile panels to gather app data, among other methods, Kay explains.
 These panels involve consumer-facing apps like VPN clients and ad blockers, which users would download not necessarily understanding that they were agreeing to having their app usage data collected.
-This led to some controversy as the app data industry’s open secret was exposed to consumers by the media, and the companies tweaked their disclosures, as a result.
+This led to some controversy as the app data industry’s open secret was exposed to consumers, and the companies tweaked their disclosures, as a result.

 But the practice continues and has not impacted the companies’ growth.
 Sensor Tower, for example, raised $45 million last year, as demand for app data continued to grow.
 And all involved businesses are expanding with new products and services for their data-hungry customer bases.